fundacionjala/enforce-gradle-plugin/_docs/faq.md

 ### Which are difference between upload task and deploy task?

-The upload task uploads code from your local repository without truncating code directly as it is.
-This task is usually used to 'package organization' also It can be used in several organizations.
+The upload task, upload code from your local repository without truncating code directly as it is.
+This task is usually used for ‘package organization.’
+Also, it can be used in several organizations.

-While that Deploy task to upload code as first step truncate your code and uploads that code, as second step uploads your code to your organization, usually this task is used for development organizations.
+While that Deploy task to upload code as a first step truncates your code and uploads that code.
+As a second step, it uploads  your code to your organization, usually this task is used for development organizations.

 For more information visit <a href="{{ site.url }}/docs/deployment/" target="_blank">deployment tasks</a>

 ### How can I create my custom upload task using interceptors?

-For example to deploy to development organization We need to remove ``` @deprecated ``` annotation for each class.
+For example, to deploy for development organization, we need to remove ``` @deprecated ``` annotation for each class.

-First step import the upload class in your build.gradle file.
+First step: Import the upload class in your build.gradle  file.
 ```
 import org.fundacionjala.gradle.plugins.enforce.tasks.salesforce.deployment.Upload
 ```

-Second step create a closure with a file parameter in this case represents each class file in your code.
+Second step: Create a closure with a file parameter.
+In this case, it represents each class file in your code.
 {% highlight groovy linenos=table%}
 def annotation = "@deprecated"